lachlanh/clojure-task/README.md

 ## Notes

 - Maybe some more examples of natural language numbers.
 I used 3007002 as a test and had to think a bit whether "three million _and_ seven thousand and two" may be correct, decided it wasn't :).
-- I feel that there are more functional approaches to solving the problem, I got a bit stuck with the need to know the positional state to infix the spaces and joining words, I am keen to get feedback on a more idiomatic functional approach.
+- I feel that the my implementation could be further collapsed using more functional language features, but had to decide when to stop, I look forward to getting feedback on how it could be improved.

 ## Build